TheAngryByrd/theangrybyrd.github.io/_posts/2018-12-12-Using-Disposables.md

 ## Introduction

-Have you been in a situation where you've written unit tests against your code but still end up having some type of issue in production?
-For instance you might be trying to read/write to a file.
-In your unit tests your parsing/printing is great but when you go to production, something happened out of your control, such as a file permission, encoding issues, or if you're using a third party tool that writes files, on which you must base your assumptions.
-Or another scenario, wouldn't it be great to test those queries you've written for your database?
-I know you've written an [anti-corruption layer to create your domain objects](https://fsharpforfunandprofit.com/ddd/), but still, wouldn't it be great to integration test some of these scenarios?
+Have you written unit tests against your code but still had some type of issue in production?
+For example, your code reads and writes to a file.
+In your unit tests parsing and printing are great.
+But, when you go to production, something happens out of your control.
+File permissions, encoding, and faulty assumptions about third-party tools are all common issues.
+Or in another case, wouldn’t it be great to test those queries you’ve written for your database?
+I know you’ve written an [anti-corruption layer to create your domain objects](https://fsharpforfunandprofit.com/ddd/).
+But still, shouldn't we be doing integration tests in some of these scenarios?

-Integration tests seem to get a bad reputation, and to be fair it's understandable.
+Integration tests seem to get a bad reputation, and to be fair it’s understandable why.
 They tend to be hard to setup, brittle, and high maintenance when underlying assumptions change about your code base.
 Another big issue with them tends to be isolation and cleanup.
-However, there is a solution to some of these problems.
-We can create disposable objects that generate unique isolated environments and then clean them up afterward.
+There is a solution to some of these problems.
+We can create disposable objects that generate unique, isolated environments and clean themselves up.

 ## What are disposables?

-Dotnet has this concept of the [disposable pattern](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/dispose-pattern).
-Getting deep into this is outside the scope of this blog.
-The sales pitch is, wouldn't it be nice for something to clean itself up after it has left a scope and you don't have to remember to call it yourself?
-The super simple example in F#:
+Dotnet has this concept of the ["disposable" pattern](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/dispose-pattern).
+Digging deep into this is outside the scope of this blog.
+Here's the sales pitch: wouldn’t it be nice for something to clean itself up after it has left a scope and you don’t have to remember to call it yourself?
+Now, lets see a super simple example in F#:

 ```FSharp
 let myFunction () =